utopia-foss/dantro/doc/data_structures/groups/psp.rst

     In [4]: len(pspgrp) == pspgrp.pspace.volume
     Out[4]: True

-On top of the capabilities of a regular group-like iteration, the individual members (i.e., :py:class:`~dantro.groups.pspgrp.ParamSpaceStateGroup` objects) can query their coordinates within the parameter space via their :py:attr:`~dantro.groups.pspgrp.ParamSpaceStateGroup.coords` property.
+On top of the capabilities of a regular group-like iteration, the individual members (i.e., :py:class:`~dantro.groups.psp.ParamSpaceStateGroup` objects) can query their coordinates within the parameter space via their :py:attr:`~dantro.groups.psp.ParamSpaceStateGroup.coords` property.

 .. ipython:: python